-The new slimmer PS4 might now be out on store shelves, but the original PS4 console still offers a fantastic gaming experience, it's just in a slightly bigger package.
+The PS4 slim might seem to be a more lucrative (and newer) option, but the original PS4 console still offers a fantastic gaming experience, it's just in a slightly bigger package.

 In fact, if you're looking to buy a new console, there's actually one very good reason to stick with the original console over its slimmer younger brother.